 Gravion - Gravion's G-Driller forms its arms, which of course makes its Graviton Pressure Punch a combination Drill and Rocket Punch.

 Played realistically in Dai-Guard.
 When the titular robot first uses its drill arm, it gets stuck in the ground and is near-impossible to control due to the torque from the drill.
-They upgrade to a more Awesome But Practical weapon, a giant pile driver.
+They upgrade to a giant pile driver.
 When this is damaged in a late-series fight, they have developed the piloting skills to compensate for the torque and use it as a backup.

 It's even given a Lampshade, when the drill is revealed everyone thinks it's super-cool and can't wait to use it, after it fails so spectacularly they take off their fanboy-goggles and ask "Why the hell did we think that would work?"